gmacharia/bookstore/README.md

-## Tasks API.
+## BookStore API.
 ### How to the run the application locally ?

 There are several ways we can run the application locally.
 1. You can run the code by cloning the applications.
 This will require you to have MYSQL installed.
-2. You can run the code on a minikube cluster locally using the deployment script provided.
+2. You can run the code on docker locally using the deployment script provided.

 ### 1. Approach #1.